Recycling and bulk trash service

 Non-acceptable bulk items include household trash, tires, concrete, construction materials, glass, hazardous waste, roofing materials, propane tanks, soil and rocks.
 All except hazardous materials (such as paint) and propane tanks can be taken to the landfill.
 City water customers who bring a bill and a photo ID with a corresponding address to the landfill can get one free monthly dumping.

-Beginning Monday, Feb.
-27, customers may request a second green recycling bin at no cost by calling 325-657-4323 or visiting the Water Customer Service office at 122 W. 1st St., adjacent to City Hall.
-Those who request a second cart by the last week of March will receive the cart before April 1.
+Customers may request a second green recycling bin at no cost by calling 325-657-4323 or visiting the Water Customer Service office at 122 W. 1st St., adjacent to City Hall.
 Customers who request a second green bin after Oct.
 1 will be charged a delivery fee of $21.18.
-Customers currently paying for a second recycling cart will have the charge removed from their account, effective April 1.

 The City Council has also authorized the solid waste administrator to remove green recycling bins from customers who place garbage in them after being advised not to do so.
 San Angelo’s contamination rate – the amount of recyclables tainted by garbage – is approximately 35 percent.